-A lot of authors out there are asking about what would be the perfect tool to use to succeed in marketing your self-publish books.
-Check this out, I want to share with you my secret about how this tool made me a best seller.
+A lot of authors out there are wondering what's the perfect tool to use to succeed in marketing self-published books.
+Check this out, I want to share with you my secret on how this tool made me a best seller.

 Learning All The Tools

-Today's video has three points and you're going to want to stick around.
-Because the third point is a secret as to how today's tool I'm going to discuss can be used.
-To amplify your sales so let's get into it.
+Today's article has three points and you're going to want to stick around for the third point.
+It is a secret as to how today's tool which I'm going to discuss can be used to amplify your sales.

-I use and some of the cover creation tools that are used as well some of them are free as well.
-But once you reach a certain point you begin to realize.
-You can be completely flooded with all of the different tools and options that are available to you.
+As well as some of the cover creation tools that are used, some of them are free as well.
+But once you reach a certain point, you begin to realize you can be completely flooded with all of the different tools and options that are available to you.

 This creates a whole series of frustrations that you will go through.
-As you're trying to figure out what are the correct tools that you should be using?.
-Today I'm going to share with you a little bit upon a tool that has helped me become a best seller.
+As you're trying to figure out what are the correct tools that you should be using.
+Today, I'm going to share with you a little bit of a tool that has helped me become a best seller.

 To ensure that you're getting your book out onto the market as easily as possible.
-And starting to get some sales on your book so let's get into it.
-I know I told you about books we're going to get to that in a little bit.
+And starting to get some sales on your book.
+So let's get into it, I know I told you about that tool, we're going to get to that in a little bit.

-Upon that tool but I wanted to discuss something that I discovered with tools in general.
-The first thing is I love using kitchen equipment so lots of different tools.
+I wanted to discuss something that I discovered with tools in general.
+The first thing is I love using kitchen equipment, so lots of different tools.
 At least buying the equipment and the idea that it's going to help me in the kitchen.

-To make food a lot easier and a lot faster well the problem is I ended up with a huge graveyard of equipment.
-That never gets used and some of these include one was a deep fat fryer.
-I had the idea I would make my French fries but they came out awful.
+To make food a lot easier and a lot faster.
+Well, the problem is I ended up with a huge graveyard of equipment that never gets used.
+Some of these include a deep fat fryer, I had the idea I would make my French fries but they came out awful.

-Then you would be stuck with all this extra oil and it wasn't healthy so you had this combination.
-That was terrible on that one the other would be all of these slicing and dicing machines things.
-That gives you the ability to go back and forth with a vegetable.
+Then you would be stuck with all this extra oil and it wasn't healthy, so you had this combination that was terrible on that one.
+The other would be all of these slicing and dicing machines that give you the ability to go back and forth with a vegetable.

-The final one was an apple peeler where it would both decorate peel the apple and also make it into little rings.
-But the fact is we never used it was just on the shelf sitting there.
+The final one was an apple peeler where it would both decorate, peel the apple and also make it into little rings.
+But the fact is we never used it and was just on the shelf, sitting there.
 It was on sale so I thought "Yes this looks like a great device, this tool will be fantastic for my kitchen".

 But in reality, it ended up being a complete failure but that brings us to today's issue which was the mango.
 The thing is mangoes can be a bit tricky when you're trying to slice them.
 Because the center of the core of the mango is a weird-shaped thing.

-The seed in there or whatever they call it you can tell me below in the comments what that thing's called.
+The seed in there or whatever they call it, you can tell me below in the comments what that thing's called.
 But it's really hard to cut out and it's not clear where the edges are either.
-Because there are lots of little strands that get stuck in your teeth.
+Because there are lots of little strands that get stuck in your teeth when you're eating mangoes.

-You know when you're eating mangoes and then the second thing is the peel itself sticks tightly to the meat.
-Or the flesh of the fruit and so it's difficult to get that off.
+And then the second thing is the peel itself sticks tightly to the meat or the flesh of the fruit.
+So it's difficult to get that off.
 If you try to cut it off after you've peeled after you've put the mango through the thing.

-It wasn't going to break the budget with regards to the tool but just because something is cheap.
-That doesn't mean it isn't going to take time to learn the tool and also try to put it into practice.
-And with this mango slicer, then I looked on the net and discovered people suggesting.
+It wasn't going to break the budget with regards to the tool.
+But just because something is cheap, that doesn't mean it isn't going to take time to learn the tool and also try to put it into practice.
+And with this mango slicer, I looked on the net and discovered people suggesting that you peel the mango first with just a normal peeler.

-That you peel the mango first with just a normal peeler and then by pushing down the slicer.
-It perfectly removes the center core well I tested it out for myself and it worked.
+And then by pushing down the slicer, it perfectly removes the center core.
+I tested it out for myself and it worked.
 All of our mangoes at this point are going through this particular device.

 Secret Of KDSpy Tool

-Well, which tool is it? here it comes I guess I should hold it off for the secret.
+Well, which tool is it? here it comes, I guess I should hold it off for the secret.
 But the secret will tell you how to use this tool a little better.
-It's KDSpy, I've discussed this in the comments below with a number of you.
+It's KDSpy, I've discussed this regarding how to use this tool.

-They're searching for you to see how this would go and so as a result let's say puppy training.
-One of my favorite topics to always bring up is we might look and see that puppy training or puppy sleep training.
-These other keywords of might are popular.
+They're searching for you to see how this would go.
+So as a result, let's say Puppy Training, one of my favorite topics to always bring up is we might look and see that Puppy Training or Puppy Sleep Training.
+These other keywords might be popular.

 It would show us that people are spending a lot of money.
 But there are just not that many books on the subject that would give us a profitable keyword.
 I like with a ratio at least for non-fiction of under 30.

-For example, if you had I don't know what it would be you know.
-I was trying to think if you had let's say 100 books on the topic and 10 of those books were in the top 100 best.
-That would give us 100 divided by 10 gives us 10 so that will be a ratio of 10.
+For example, if you had let's say 100 books on the topic and 10 of those books were in the top 100 best.
+That would give us 100 divided by 10 gives us 10 so that will be a ratio of 10 if that makes any sense.
+Hopefully, that's kind of clear, right?

-If that makes any sense hopefully that's kind of clear right so we're able to look at those top results that are there.
+So we're able to look at those top results that are there.
 Then we're able to figure out what exactly the ratio is going to be.
-Then using this tool we're able to find out if those keywords are going to be profitable for us.
+Then using this tool, we're able to find out if those keywords are going to be profitable for us.

 They're just sending you this free traffic for your books to make sure that people can find it.
-The key is while we're sleeping the search engines are just pounding away, giving pic people, our covers to our books.
-If we've chosen the correct keywords and when those covers come up.
+The key is while we're sleeping, the search engines are just pounding away, giving pic people, our covers to our books.
+If we've chosen the correct keywords and when those covers come up, the cover then does the next thing.

-The cover then does the next thing it has one goal its goal is not to tell them everything about the story.
-Somebody recently was asking me about putting huge subtitles in their terrible idea.
-The cover has a thumbnail size.
+It has one goal, its goal is not to tell them everything about the story.
+Somebody recently was asking me about putting huge subtitles in there.
+Terrible idea, the cover has a thumbnail size.

 Find A Powerful Keywords

-Make it very clear to your audience this book is about vampires so a person who's excited to read books about it, vampires.
-I know people like the shapeshifter romance genre and they just can't get enough of it.
-I don't know what it was hippo shapeshifter a piranha shapeshifter.
+Make it very clear to your audience that this book is about vampires.
+So a person who's excited to read books about it, vampires, I know people like the shapeshifter romance genre and they just can't get enough of it.
+I don't know what it was, hippo shapeshifter or a piranha shapeshifter.

 You do not want to overlook using this technique, my question for you today is which tools have made the biggest difference for your publishing?
-I want to know because maybe you found some tools that work even better.
-Then the ones that I use.
+I want to know because maybe you found some tools that work even better than the ones that I use.

 Go ahead and let me know below in the comments.
-In the description, you can also see the tools that I am currently using I change them out from time to time and update my affiliate links below.
+In the description of all of my Youtube videos, you can also see the tools that I am currently using.
+I change them out from time to time and update my affiliate links.
 You don't pay anything extra for clicking on my links.

-I do make a little bit of money and that helps to support this channel and the efforts that I'm doing.
-To make self-publishing easier for everyone and check up above me here for more video answers to your self-publishing questions.
+I do make a little bit of money and that helps to support my Youtube channel and the efforts that I'm doing.
+To make self-publishing easier for everyone.
+Check out my other articles and videos for more answers to your self-publishing questions.